noahbroyles/sudentials/README.md

 # sudentials
 A Python credentials manager that uses pro technology to keep your creds and P-dubs safe.

-`sudentials` is a shitty name, I agree.
-It's fugly and stupid, but get over it.
-It basically means 'sudo credentials'.
+`sudentials` means 'sudo credentials'.
+Because only the sudo user is supposed to have access to these creds.

 ## How to set up: